 Emerald Ash Borer Information for Aston, PA Residents

-The Emerald Ash Borer devastates the ash trees in Aston, Pennsylvania.
+Ash trees are being devastated by the Emerald Ash Borer in Aston, Pennsylvania and other local communities.
 The Emerald Ash Borer (EAB) is known as the culprit of the massive destruction of ash trees across 27 states in the United States.
 The state of Pennsylvania first detected the highly destructive wood-boring insect that attacks ash trees in June of 2007.

 The green metallic beetles originate from Asia, but the Emerald Ash Borer arrived in the United States through wood packing materials.
 The threat and battle against these wood-boring beetles is prevalent in Pennsylvania.
 Even in Aston, EAB damage is a common problem in the community.